-Investment Manager’s Letter January 2010
+Portfolio manager’s Letter January 2010

-The invention of tricks such as a “Goldilocks Economy”, “soft landings” or a “Greenspan Put” may prolong the good times, but as these tools increase the comfort level of market participants they also feed egos and inflate arrogance.
+The invention of tricks such as a “Goldilocks Economy”, “soft landings,” or a “Greenspan Put” may prolong the good times.
+Still, as these tools increase the comfort level of market participants, they also feed egos and inflate arrogance.
 So, it seems that attempts to create a kind and gentle economy, in the end, serve only to make the eventual crash more spectacular.

 This pain seems to be the only remedy for the hubris that infects the majority of all human participants toward the end of a long bull market.
-It is the things that we learn in the economic correction that propel the change that that makes our economy grow, not any ivy league preference for intervention (of) (by) enlightened politicians (even if that term were not an oxymoron).
+It is the things that we learn in the economic correction that propel the change that makes our economy grow, and why capitalism works.

 James Grant, of “Grant’s Interest Rate Observer”, who has earned top tier credentials as a perma bear, has recently turned (gasp) bullish.
 The reason being that for the entire period of the twentieth century corrections, and the rallies that followed the corrections, were without exception symmetrical.
 Sharp corrections have been followed by strong rallies.
 While this may seem a tenuous basis for making investment decisions, it is possible that there is a rational explanation for this pattern.

 So, when Buffett says that America’s best days are ahead of us, I think it likely he is correct.
 It was certainly true after disaster struck in the 1930’s and the 1970’s.
 The market correction of the 70’s laid the foundation of globalism, and changed the face of capitalism for the next thirty years.

 There is, of course, no guarantee the current correction is over.
 It is likely, in fact, that we will have at least one more short term correction before our current long term bear market is over.
 The bear market of the seventies lasted for seventeen years, and in the thirties, the economy did not fully recover until the nineteen forties.
 The current correction has been in progress for ten years now, and so we are probably closer to the end of the correction than the beginning.